 Things to see near Santa Croce

-Santa Croce Basilica – Not only one of the largest and most beautiful churches in Florence, but also where numerous famous Italians are buried – including Michelangelo, Galileo, Rossini, and Machiavelli.
-Don’t miss Brunelleschi’s Pazzi Chapel on the southern side of the basilica.
+- Santa Croce Basilica – Most beautiful church in Florence where numerous famous Italians are buried – including Michelangelo, Galileo, Rossini, and Machiavelli.

-Piazza Santa Croce – A busy city square, but slightly less so than Piazza della Signoria.
-This is the perfect place to people watch and take in the view of Santa Croce Basilica.
+- Piazza Santa Croce – A busy city square that is perfect for people watching and the view of Santa Croce Basilica.

-Scuola del Cuoio – The largest and most famous leather school in Florence, come here to learn more about the history of leather in the city and why it has been such an important trade item throughout the years.
-Also, around the school is a good area to buy quality leather goods.
+- Scuola del Cuoio – The largest and most famous leather school in Florence, great area to buy quality leather goods.